que-rb/que/README.md

     ActiveRecord::Base.transaction do
       # Persist credit card information
       card = CreditCard.create(params[:credit_card])
-      ChargeCreditCard.queue(current_user.id, card.id, :your_custom_option => 'whatever')
+      ChargeCreditCard.queue(current_user.id, :credit_card_id => card.id)
     end

-You can also schedule it to run at a specific time, or with a specific priority:
+You can also add options to run the job after a specific time, or with a specific priority:

     # 1 is high priority, 5 is low priority.
-    ChargeCreditCard.queue current_user.id, card.id, :your_custom_option => 'whatever', :run_at => 1.day.from_now, :priority => 5
+    ChargeCreditCard.queue current_user.id, :credit_card_id => card.id, :run_at => 1.day.from_now, :priority => 5

 To determine what happens when a job is queued, you can set Que's mode in your application configuration.
 There are a few options for the mode:

 * `config.que.mode = :off` - In this mode, queueing a job will simply insert it into the database - the current process will make no effort to run it.
 You should use this if you want to use a dedicated process to work tasks (there's a rake task to do this, see below).
-This is the default when running `rails console` in the development or production environments.
+This is the default when running `rails console`.
 * `config.que.mode = :async` - In this mode, a pool of background workers is spun up, each running in their own thread.
-This is the default when running `rails server` in the development or production environments.
+This is the default when running `rails server`.
 See the docs for [more information on managing workers](https://github.com/chanks/que/blob/master/docs/managing_workers.md).
 * `config.que.mode = :sync` - In this mode, any jobs you queue will be run in the same thread, synchronously (that is, `MyJob.queue` runs the job and won't return until it's completed).
 This makes your application's behavior easier to test, so it's the default in the test environment.

 ## Contributing